TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Experimental_Analysis.md

 ### Expected Results
 Ahead of testing, expectations were:

-- Wi-Fi RID (higher power and modulation robustness) should exceed Bluetooth in detection range.
+- Wi-Fi RID should exceed Bluetooth in detection range, due to its higher power and modulation robustness.
-- Bluetooth RID expected to be reliable at short to moderate distances (up to ~150–200m).
+- Bluetooth RID should be reliable at short to moderate distances (up to ~150–200m).
-- Detection times should be fastest at close range (≈2–5 seconds) and increase with distance.
+- Detection times should be fastest at close range (~2–5 seconds) and increase with distance.
 - The system should be capable of reliably detecting RID-equipped drones on campus and displaying them on the website.

 ### Actual Results